nhsengland/it-standards/euc/desktop-software.md

 Many desktop applications connect to external 3rd-party cloud services.
 Such applications MUST NOT be used without prior approval from both CISW and IG.
 Specifically, IT Security checks and Privacy checks will be required.

+Local administrative elevated rights are no longer permitted on NHS England devices other than for approved administrators.
+This is to help ensure that the corporate services and users are protected.
+Alternative provisions are provided for the few exceptions.

+NHS England actively monitor corporate end-user devices and services.
+This includes but is not limited to monitoring what applications have been used and what Internet endpoints people have accessed.
+Except for specifically identified threats and legal requests, this monitoring is mostly automated with threats and alerts surfaced in our Security Operations Centre and Service Management tools.

 ## Open Source & Free Software

-It is UK Government policy that open source applications should be considered wherever feasible.
+It is UK Government and NHS policy that open source applications should be considered wherever feasible.

 However, the following things should be considered: